-File Туре Contains Notes Tally .CSV Joint attribute data When working with cloud projects, this file is downloaded to the controller.
-When not working with cloud projects, this file is created when: • A CSV file (such as the pipe manufacturer manifest) downloaded to the controller is opened in the Check tally or Create tally screen.
-A new file is created in the Create tally screen.
-Manifest .CSV Joint attribute data This CSV file from the pipe manufacturer may be downloaded to the controller for checking against data entered in the Create tally screen.
+File Туре Contains Notes downloaded to the controller for checking against data entered in the Create tally screen.
 Definition .dfn Configured tally options This file is downloaded to the controller, or automatically created when tally options are configured in the Pipeline options screen.
 Primary index .idx Unique ID, status flags, and timestamp and position information for each joint This file is downloaded to the controller, or automatically created when tally options are configured in the Pipeline options screen.
 Joint map .map Joint map records, including timestamp and position information This file is downloaded to the controller or automatically created the first time a joint map record is added to the pipeline project.